Onshore wind farm

 German wind turbine manufacturer Senvion (formerly REpower Systems), a wholly-owned subsidiary of Suzlon Group, was contracted to supply and install the turbines for the renewable power project in September 2013.

-Civil engineering contract for the project was awarded to RJ Mcleod, a construction firm based in Dingwall, Scotland.
+The civil engineering contract for the project was awarded to RJ Mcleod, a construction firm based in Dingwall, Scotland.
 The scope of work included construction of access roads, foundations and hard standings for the wind turbine installation.

 Chepstow-based company Mabey Bridge was awarded a contract to supply the turbine towers in November 2013.